 What is an Occupational Therapist Assistant?

-An occupational therapist assistant is someone who works under the direction of an occupational therapist.
-While an occupational therapist may diagnose and prescribe certain treatments, occupational therapy assistants are mostly responsible for directly working with the patient to achieve the treatment goals.
+An occupational therapist assistant works under the direction of an occupational therapist.
+The occupational therapist will diagnose an injury and prescribe treatment, and the occupational therapy assistant is often responsible for directly working with the patient to achieve the treatment goals.